 The 504 gateway timeout error is one of the most common HTTP response status codes that internet users encounter.
 Even though the error message contains limited information on the source of the issue, there are several different methods to troubleshoot the problem.

-Here’s a recap of the ten possible solutions to the 504 gateway timeout error:
+Here’s a recap of the ten possible solutions on how to fix the 504 gateway timeout errors: